alejofv/alejof-thumbnailer/README.md

 # Functions

 **Thumbnail**: Function that generates "smart" thumbnails for images using the Vision API.
-It defaults to a 150x150 thumbnail size, unless otherwise specified in the Application Settings.
+It defaults to a 150x150 thumbnail size, and can be overridden in the Application Settings.

 **Resize**: Function that scales down images if they are too big.
-This is because the computer vision api may fail with big images, so this function pre-processes imags that are wider or higher than the maximum media size (defauts to 1200px, also overriden by App Settings).
+This is because the computer vision api may fail with big images, so this function pre-processes images that are wider or higher than the maximum media size (defaults to 1200px, also overridden by App Settings).

 # Processing Flow